monk-io/docs/_mkdocs/docs/features.md

 ### Programmable Control Plane

 Monk understands your workloads by constantly tracking and computing values associated with any cloud instance, running container, firewall rule, data volume, and all other items present in a cluster.
-This process is scriptable directly from the templates, which makes it easy to express even the most complex workloads.
+This process is scriptable directly from the Kits, which makes it easy to express even the most complex workloads.

 ### Custom Variables